2024-25 Catalog

 Students contemplating graduate study in computer science or employment at major computing software firms (e.g. Microsoft, Google, Oracle, IBM) should choose MATH 231 instead of ECO 045 and CSE 341 instead of CSE 241 if possible.
 These student must take CSE 340 prior to senior year.
 CSE 326 is strongly recommended as an elective choice for these students.

-Students seeking to transfer into CSB from Engineering, Business or Arts and Sciences, should consult as soon as possible with the program co-directors.
+Students seeking to transfer into CSB from Engineering, Business, College of Health or Arts and Sciences, should consult as soon as possible with the program academic advisor.
 Note that to graduate in the normal 4 years it is necessary for CSB students to:

 • Complete CSE 007 by spring of first year